openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 #.
 Select **Save**.

-You can then :ref:`Preview Course Content` to see how the unit with the Google Calendar will appear to learners.
+You can then :ref:`Preview Unpublished Content` to see how the unit with the Google Calendar will appear to learners.

 .. _Add a Google Calendar XBlock in OLX: